-3.2.1.
+- 3.2.1.
 While being inspected, each robot must be at its maximum size; i.e., anything that protrudes from the robot must be fully extended.
 The robot must be standing upright in its playing configuration.
 If the robot has a moving part that extends in two directions, it will need to be inspected with this part operating.
-The robot must be able to operate without touching the measuring cylinder.
+The robot must be able to operate without touching the measuring cylinder. - 3.2.2.
+A robot entered into the premier rescue division must have a demonstrable mechanism with the potential to rescue the victim as specified in section 1.1.3.